Zephram0/Unciv---Zeph-Testing/core/src/com/unciv/logic/aautoexpert/daily_codeing_process.md

-# Daily Coding Workflow

-> This document outlines the standard procedure for a single day in the AAutoExpert AI development process.
-It ensures consistency, effective planning, and thorough documentation.
-It will not be used for processes that do not modify AAuto Expert files.

 > **Daily Workflow Documentation Requirements**
 >
 > This is a living document that must be updated daily to reflect current work and ensure alignment with project goals: